madelinegarrett/Lab-13-StatsSloths-/README.md

 ## Individual

-### Katie's Section:
+###  Question: Are deaths caused by poisonings increasing or decreasing on each continent?

-* Question: Are deaths caused by poisonings increasing or decreasing on each continent?
+Katie Stewart

 * This questions helps to answer our main question because if poisonings are increasing anywhere, we will know that more people are dying from poisonings in that area.
+We can help to identify risk areas that may be pulling the data in an upward direction.

 * Map Code:

 ```{r}
 #merge data sets togther to get continents
 poison <- read.csv("poisonings_deaths_per_100000_people.csv")